SpaceNetLab/SKYFALL/README.md

    bash aggregated_deployment.sh 3600 0.5
    ```

-7. Get results (integrating the above results to obtain the results for the paper):
+7. Get results (integrating the above results to obtain the results and figures for the paper):
    ```
    bash get_results.sh
    ```